vhkhang/de.idnow.example/README.md

 - Check the test/RestController.Test.java for an example test
 - Check the conf/routes for the REST routes
 - Check the app/controllers/RestController.java for the stubs for the REST interface

+##How to turn in the assignment

+- Clone this Github repository
+- Check in your code
+- Create a pull request against this Github repository